 from the following repo: https://github.com/mateoespinosa/rem

 Concept Learning for Human-Like Explanation in Machine Learning

 Majority of explainability methods focus on providing explanation at input feature level (the reveal the most important feature for making a prediction).
 Recently there has been a shift towards concept-based explanation, where concepts refer to high level intermediate representation of the input that is relevant to the downstream task and also meaningful to humans.
 As a result of this in tasks such as image classification we can explain the behaviour of a classifier in terms of a groups of pixels that signify a semantically relevant (e.g. beak, feather, leg) entity rather than individual pixels that are on they own not much informative.

 Concept-based explanation methods are however mainly focused on preserving the properties of concept w.r.t. to output (i.e. that the intermediate representation can predict the classification labels well if used instead of input features).
 The aim of this project is to develop methods that comply with certain properties w.r.t. to input as well as output (e.g. that the concepts indeed only capture the part of input that is necessary for that concept and nothing more).
 This is a great opportunity for students who want to be involved in the forefront of explainability in ML that is getting increasingly important for full deployment of ML in society, in particular in the light of the EU’s General Data Protection Regulation (GDPR).
 Few core papers relevant to this project are listed below.

-The ideal candidate for this project will have great machine learning programming skills in Python.
-Good knowledge of ontologies is required too.
-Familiarity with autoencoders and biomedical data is a big plus.
+The ideal candidate for this project will have a strong background in deep learning.
+Familiarity with explanatory AI is a big plus.